-Paul was a bias opponent who became of a follower of Jesus, because he experienced Jesus risen from the dead.
+Paul was an opponent and persecutor of the church who became of a follower of Jesus, because he experienced Jesus risen from the dead.
 Jesus’s brothers also did not believe until after experiencing Jesus’s resurrection (Mark 3:13–21, 31; 6:3–4; John 7:1–5).
 Paul reported of Jesus’s brothers as preachers (1 Cor 9:5).
 Jesus’s brother, James, converted because of the resurrection and thus helped confirm the Gospel that Paul received (Gal 1:18–19).
-These were hostile opponents who experienced something extraordinary and converted to faith in Jesus Christ.
+These were unbelievers who experienced something extraordinary and converted to faith in Jesus Christ.

 In 1 Corinthians 15, Paul built upon the Gospel by citing eyewitnesses.
 Paul recorded,